anubhavpgit/anubhavpgit.github.io/content/current.md

 Ever tried to convert a PNG to SVG?
 Here's why it is difficult to achieve this: the two formats fundamentally differ in how they represent images.
 PNG images are pixel-based, meaning they store visual information as a grid of colored pixels, whereas SVG images are path-based, relying on mathematical equations to describe shapes, lines, and curves.
 The challenge lies in translating the discrete, resolution-dependent data of a PNG into smooth, resolution-independent vector paths.

 I was experimenting with pixel-art; trying to convert PNG and SVG formats to pixel art and stumbled across this issue above.
 To solve this, I am spending the next couple of weeks working on a application of Fourier series, a mathematical tool for approximating complex shapes with sums of sine and cosine functions.
 A Fourier series represents a periodic function as a sum of sine and cosine waves, each with specific frequencies, amplitudes, and phases, allowing complex patterns to be broken into simpler components.
+This might not be the best, most efficient solution, but a fun, educational exercise nonetheless.

 Meanwhile, here's a small pixel-art generator for SVGs and PNGs written in Rust: [pixlr](https://github.com/fuzzymf/pixlr)